 Banks are open from Monday to Friday, 9.00am to 4.30pm and some are open on Saturdays.
-It is possible to open an account and get a cash card at most banks.
-We can help you to arrange an account with ANZ.
-See Reiko in the office if you would like help.
+It is possible to open an account and get a cash card at most banks if you are here on a student or work visa.
+We can help you to arrange an appointment and open an account.